keanehauck/keanehauck.github.io/pages/reading/antilibrary.md

 tags: antilibrary library
 ---

-Books I haven't read, but like the idea of having read, and plan to read in the future.
+Books I haven't read, but plan to read in the future.
+I'm also open to any suggestions!

 <section style="display: flex; justify-content: space-between; flex-wrap: wrap">
 {% for member in site.data.antilibrary limit:60 %}